 Mike Scioscia took over as the Angels’ manager in 2000 and quickly earned a reputation as one of the majors’ more esteemed pilot, embarking on their best run of success yet—earning six postseason trips in an eight-year stretch.
 Ironically, the one time the Angels entered the playoffs sans a divisional title—as a wild card in 2002—they surged through October and topped San Francisco in an exciting seven-game World Series for their first-ever championship.
 Off the field, new owner Artie Moreno sparked controversy by changing the team name to its unusual current calling of the Los Angeles Angels of Anaheim—enraging local politicos who believed Orange County was being given second-class treatment in the team’s brand.

 Building off success, Moreno doubled down and bulked up the roster with big-time free agents Albert Pujols and Josh Hamilton—both of whom largely failed to live up to their whopping contracts, suggesting that their best baseball was behind them.
-Making up has been the awe-inspiring emergence of super-center fielder Mike Trout—who, barring breakdown, looks poised to become one of the game’s all-time greats.
-But even with Trout, the Angels have produced nothing more than mixed results throughout the decade.
+Making up was the awe-inspiring emergence of super-center fielder Mike Trout, who swiftly asserted himself as one of the game’s all-time greats.
+But even with Trout, the Angels produced nothing more than mixed results throughout the decade.